Assistant Professor of History

 - Faculty Steering Committee

 - Global Studies

 Aparna Kapadia is a historian of South Asia.
 Her research interests include the cultural and literary history of pre-modern and modern South Asia, Indian regional traditions, and the Indian Ocean.
-She has co-edited a volume entitled The Idea of Gujarat: History, Ethnography and Text (2010) and is the author of several journal articles.
-She is currently working on a monograph exploring the mutually constitutive relationship between literature and political culture in pre-colonial Gujarat, western India.
+She is the author of In Praise of Kings: Rajputs, Sultans and Poets in Fifteenth-Century Gujarat (Cambridge University Press, 2018) and co-editor of The Idea of Gujarat: History, Ethnography and Text (Orient Blackswan, 2010).

 Aparna has an undergraduate degree in history from St Xavier’s College, Mumbai and MA and MPhil degrees from Jawaharlal Nehru University, New Delhi, India.
-She received her PhD from the School of Oriental and African Studies (SOAS), University of London in 2010 and subsequently held a Mellon Post-doctoral fellowship at the University of Oxford.
+She received her PhD from the School of Oriental and African Studies (SOAS), University of London subsequently held a Mellon Post-doctoral fellowship at the University of Oxford until 2011.
 She was Assistant Professor of History at Ambedkar University Delhi (AUD) before coming to Williams College in 2013.